Walt-D-Cat/70-535/readme.md

 ### 2018-09-01

 I had started with the _Microsoft Press_ book, but it is tough going.
 I'm jumping over to the _Packt>_ book to see if it's better reading.
 Hoping to get to the first lab tonight, I suspect I will need multiple monitors.

+### 2018-09-02

+Jumped on the first lab: yikes, time to learn networking for developers.
+Heading over to _udacity_ [Networking for Web Developers](https://classroom.udacity.com/courses/ud256) to learn basic networking.
+There's also a _PluralSight_ ([TCP/IP Networking for Developers](https://app.pluralsight.com/library/courses/tcp-ip-networking-for-devs)) video on this.